dmh247365/node_jsnad/README.md

 ***These are callbacks brought into the 20th Century*** Basically a promise in JS is just like in real life, ie you promise to get the return home with a pint of milk, if successful we return home with the said pint of milk (we resolved the promise), if we don't return home with the pint of milk then we have failed (we rejected delivering the promise).

-A promise is an object that represents an asynchronous operation.
+A promise is an object that represents the result of an asynchronous operation.
 The promise is either:-
 1 - `pending`
 2 - `settled` --> `resolved` or `rejected`